deepakkum21/Docker/README.md

                backend:
                   build: ./backend
                   # build:
-                  #   context: ./backend   // this sets the context for the image i.e just like setting base dir
+                  #   context: ./backend   // this sets the context for the image i.e just like setting base dir if COPY or RUN cmd is  // present in dockerfile
                   #   dockerfile: Dockerfile
                   #   args:
                   #     some-arg: 1